ak8000/whats-for-dinner/README.md

 EMAIL_PASSWORD=nuzvkswprpbdvozh
 CORS_ORIGIN=http://localhost:3001
 ```
-    *Note: I have provided the following credentials.
+**I have provided the following credentials.
 However, for real projects, please visit "https://www.themealdb.com/" to create an account and replace <MEAL_DB_API_KEY> with your own API key.
-Similarly, replace <MONGODB_URI> and <SPOONACULAR_API_KEY> with your respective API keys.*
+Similarly, replace <MONGODB_URI> and <SPOONACULAR_API_KEY> with your respective API keys.**

 ### Running
 1. If you are testing either the front-end or back-end, you can run `npm start` in the corresponding folder.